 Gran Canaria is a great spot to take a little break from the cold, grey Europe.
 And while the rest of the continent is covered in layers, scarves, and gloves, you can roam around here in a bathing suit and go to a beach bar for Christmas Eve.

 Gran Canaria is the biggest of all Canary Islands and a gorgeous place.
 It offers sun, sea, and sand without breaking your bank.
-Don’t think of it as a beach spot, this beautiful island also offers adventure, culture, and nature.
+Don’t think of it as a beach spot; this beautiful island also offers adventure, culture, and nature.

 Gran Canaria island also offers a chance to hike and explore nature with a chance to enjoy delicious local cuisine in its tiny villages.
 If you want some adrenaline rush, join a scuba school and explore the seas around or get your life vest on and head for a water sports center.
 Prefer to fly instead?
 Check out the parasailing adventures on offer.

-By Brown Boy Travels
+Recommended by Brown Boy Travels

 Puerto de la Cruz

 Tenerife is another island out of eight Canary Islands.
 Similar to Gran Canaria, it’s a popular destination for the rest of Europe.
-The Canary Islands often referred to as “the land of eternal spring”, enjoys a 22C average temperature even in January, making it, probably, the warmest place in Spain.
+The Canary Islands, often referred to as “the land of eternal spring,” enjoys a 22C average temperature even in January, making it, probably, the warmest place in Spain.

 Many people don’t realize that Tenerife is also an amazing hiking destination, with trails ranging from short, scenic cliff strolls to stunning valley hikes to spectacular ascents of iconic Mount Teide.
-It is easy to rent a car to explore the island or you can simply take advantage of the simple, extensive, and affordable public transportation system.
+It is easy to rent a car to explore the island, or you can take advantage of the simple, extensive, and affordable public transportation system.

 Moreover, Puerto de la Cruz is extremely affordable compared to other European beach destinations, especially if you have the time for a long-term apartment rental.

-By Routinely Nomadic
+Recommended by Routinely Nomadic

 Adventurous winter in Spain